Occupational Therapy

 In an exceptional case, a student who has been dismissed may be readmitted to the program upon satisfaction of conditions determined by the department faculty.
 Dismissal from the occupational therapy program does not always mean dismissal from Ithaca College.
 In some cases, students may be eligible to pursue other Ithaca College majors.
 Specifics with regard to these policies and the appeals procedures are available in the Department of Occupational Therapy Student Manual.

-Fieldwork is an essential part of professional training and is required of all occupational therapy students.
-Students are assigned Level II fieldwork and Doctoral Capstone Experience sites locally, and at locations around the United States, based on a combination of student interest, setting type, and site availability.
+Fieldwork is an essential part of professional training and Level II fieldworks are required of all graduate-level occupational therapy students.
+The Doctoral Capstone Experience is the culminating project and experience for O.T.D. students.
+Students are assigned fieldwork and Doctoral Capstone Experience sites locally, and at locations around the United States, based on a combination of student interest, setting type, and site availability.
 Students are responsible for all fieldwork site related expenses such as health requirements, background checks, and/or drug screenings.
 Students arrange their own housing and travel for fieldwork experiences.

-Level II fieldworks and the Doctoral Capstone Experience are standalone courses in the graduate program and tuition is billed to the student.
+Level II fieldworks and the Doctoral Capstone Experience are stand-alone courses in the graduate program and tuition is billed to the student.
 For more information on student expenses, see “Graduate Occupational Therapy" costs under "Graduate Tuition & Fees" on the Tuition and Financial Aid website.
-The doctoral capstone experience must be started after completion of all coursework and Level II fieldwork as well as completion of preparatory activities defined in the relevant ACOTE standard.
+The doctoral capstone experience may only be started after completion of all coursework and Level II fieldwork, as well as completion of preparatory activities defined in the relevant ACOTE standards.
 Students must complete all Level II fieldwork and Doctoral Capstone Experience requirements within 30 months from the completion of the academic portion of the curriculum.
 Students who fail to complete Level II fieldwork and the Doctoral Capstone Experience within this time frame are subject to dismissal from the program.

 OTMS 50000 Functional Human Anatomy